Tag: Relationship Guidance for Husbands

 In part one of this series, I said to avoid using triggers to justify our choices.

-Ironically, disloyalty causes many divorces so it’s easy to think the opposite should be true.
+Ironically, disloyalty causes many divorces, so it’s easy to think the opposite should be true.

 For the most part, masculine values are not valued by others when present, BUT they are sorely missed when absent.